rscandino/server-utils/docs/cli_nav.md

-# :rocket: CLI Navigation Tools
+# :rocket: File System Navigation Tools
 Useful tools to navigate and interact with the filesystem through command line.

 ## :deciduous_tree: Tree